 Washtenaw County road users will soon see “Loose Stones – 35 mph” signs on various county roadways.
-These signs indicate that a road was recently chip sealed.
+These signs indicate that a road was recently chip sealed and that motorists should proceed with caution.

-Chip sealing, the first part of WCRC’s annual seal coat program, is an important strategy in WCRC’s efforts to maintain its 1,600+ mile road network.
+WCRC’s annual seal coat program is an important strategy in WCRC’s efforts to maintain its 1,600+ mile road network.
 When applied at the right time, a seal coat treatment can extend the lifespan of a road and help keep potholes at bay.

-Seal coat prevent potholes and help roads last longer.
+Seal coat prevents potholes and helps roads last longer.

 Similar to how you seal your driveway or patio deck, WCRC applies seal coat to paved roads that are in good to fair condition to extend their lifespan and protect the road from the wear and tear of vehicles, sun damage, and Michigan’s freeze/thaw cycles which produce cracks and lead to potholes.
 A typical seal coat treatment will extend the service life of a road by 3 to 5 years.